Some of the links in this post may be affiliate links.

 If you want to grow pothos in water though, this is entirely possible!
 Really you can grow any plant in water.
 You do need a good fertilizer for best results though, otherwise your plant will grow excruciatingly slow.

 I would recommend Dyna Gro Grow fertilizer if you want to grow pothos in water, and change the water weekly.
+In fact, this fertilizer is also recommended specifically for hydroponic culture!

 TO HANG OR NOT TO HANG?